 - Interview (by phone or in person)

 Please Note: There is no longer a separate application for the Summer Session.

 Candidates must have achieved a minimum grade point average of a 2.0 (recalculated by Admissions Office, college preparatory courses only).

-In order to be eligible for free tuition to the Summer Session, candidates must meet one of the following criteria:
+In order to be eligible for the Individual Enrichment Program, candidates must meet one of the following criteria:

 - Qualify as low-income according to federal guidelines

 - Be a first-generation college student

 - Have a documented physical or learning disability

 Admission to the Summer Session is very competitive, and students are encouraged to apply early to be considered.
 The residential component of the program is required, but there is no cost to students.
 For more information, contact Academic Support at 413-662-5389 or the Admissions Office (800-969-6252).